 Dry skin brushing helps your skin to absorb nutrients by eliminating clogged pores.
 Healthy, breathing skin contributes to overall body health.
 When you brush, the pores of your skin open allowing your skin to absorb nutrients and eliminate toxins.
 Clogged pores are not just a cosmetic concern.
 Healthy, breathing skin contributes to overall body health.What You Need To Do Dry Brushing:To dry brush, use a soft natural fiber brush with a long handle, so that you are able to reach all areas of your body.
 One with a removable head with a strap for your hand is a good choice.
-Here's a picture of what you are looking for:

 A loofah sponge or a rough towel can also be used.
 Most nylon and synthetic fiber brushes are too sharp and may damage skin although I found a softer bath brush with nylon bristles that seems to do the trick.
 The important thing is to find something that is just right for your skin.
 Once your skin becomes "seasoned," you can switch to a coarser brush.

 - Always dry brush your dry and naked body before you shower or bathe because you will want to wash off the impurities from the skin as a result from the brushing action.